 Approximately once a month, Charter School holds meetings in a Town Hall Meeting format that all parents, community and staff members are welcome to attend.
 Topics for discussion or presentation include school-wide topics of interest related to achieving the goals of Charter School and its students.
-Meetings are generally attended by the principal and administrative staff of Charter School and, if the subjects to be discussed warrant it, members of the Charter School Board.
+Meetings are generally attended by the principal and administrative staff of Charter School and, if the subjects to be discussed warrant it, members of the School Board of Directors.